 Do you pre-sell if your audience is away on vacation?

 Should you pre-sell if you're unsure of a full house?
-These and other questions are what's on this Part 2 of the pre-sell podcast.
+These and other questions are answered in this article on pre-sell.

 What if the pre-sell falls flat?